flatironinstitute/finufft/README.md

 ### Alex H. Barnett and Jeremy F. Magland

-Includes code by:

-Nick Hale and John Burkardt - Gauss-Legendre nodes and weights
-Leslie Greengard and June-Yub Lee - some fortran test codes from CMCL

 ### Purpose

+This library computes the nonuniform FFT to a specified precision, in 1D, 2D, or 3D, which means approximating various exponential sums arising in the Fourier series or transforms of delta distributions.

-Compute various exponential sums involving arbitrary point distributions in optimal time.
+corresponding to Fourier series or transforms of sums of delta distributions. involving arbitrary point distributions in optimal time.
+We duplicate the interfaces of the CMCL NUFFT libraries of Greengard--Lee.
 See the manual.

 ### Dependencies